Japanese destroyer Yukikaze (1939): Operation Ten Go

 In April 1945, an invasion of Okinawa, Japan's last defensible position besides the mainland itself was imminent.
 While the army was willing to do anything it could to defend Okinawa, the navy was more concerned with reserving what few ships it had for the eventual battle on mainland Japan.
 However, Emperor Hirohito reportedly questioned the navy's lack of action to defend Okinawa, and thus a plan was scrambled up.
 The navy would send out battleship Yamato on a mission to beach herself on the Island and act as a stationary unsinkable gun fortress to destroy allied landing convoys.
 In turn, an escort was quickly scrambled up to protect Yamato.
 The plan was named Operation Ten-Go, becoming part of the overall battle of Okinawa.

 Yukikaze would be one of nine escorts tasked with defending Yamato from any potential allied attacks.
 She would be reunited with a number of ships she fought with in previous battles, such as the light cruiser Yahagi and the destroyers Hamakaze, Isokaze, and Asashimo.
 She would also serve with other warships for the first (and last) time, such as the destroyers Hatsushimo, Kasumi, Fuyutsuki, and Suzutsuki.
 On 6 April, the force departed Tokuyama.
 Just a few hours later, they were spotted by US submarines, which could not attack due to the force's high cruising speed, but still radioed the Japanese ship's location.
 Throughout the rest of the day and into the 7th, the force was trailed by Catalina floatplanes.

 By 11:30, the Japanese ships would be attacked by a total of 386 aircraft from US aircraft carriers.
-Planes from USS Franklin and USS San Jacinto quickly sank Asashimo, which was suffering engine trouble, before sinking Hamakaze as well.
+Planes from Franklin and San Jacinto quickly sank Asashimo, which was suffering engine trouble, before sinking Hamakaze as well.
 Further air attacks quickly overpowered and sank Yahagi, and as Isokaze attempted to assist her, she too was fatally damaged by bomb near misses.
 By that point, Isokaze was the last Kagerō class destroyer still afloat besides Yukikaze.
 Dive bombers then fatally damaged Kasumi, while torpedo bombers crippled Suzutuki with a torpedo that blew off her bow.
 With most of her escorts either sunk or out of the fight, the remaining air attacks all focused on Yamato, which was already badly damaged.
-Over a three hour long battle, Yamato took at least 7 bombs and 11-13 torpedoes before she sank in a massive magazine explosion, sinking faster to less hits than Musashi due to being attacked at the port side only as opposed to any angle.
+Over a three hour long battle, Yamato took at least 7 bombs and 13 torpedoes before she sank in a massive magazine explosion, sinking faster to less hits than Musashi due to being attacked at the port side only as opposed to any angle.
 For her part, Yukikaze survived the battle with only strafing damage, killing 3 sailors and injuring 15 others.
 Yukikaze first rescued survivors from Yamato.
 Afterwards, Yukikaze approached the floating wreck that was Isokaze, and removed her crew before scuttling the last of her sisterships, while others did the same to Kasumi.